Victor Buono: Comedy record albums and comic poetry

-In the 1970s, Buono released several comedy record albums which poked fun at his large stature, the first of which was Heavy!, as well as a book of comic poetry called It Could Be Verse.
+In the 1970s, Buono released several comedy record albums which poked fun at his large stature, the first of which was Heavy!, as well as a book of comic poetry called It Could Be Verse.Heavy! would sell well, reaching No. 66 in the US.
 He began to style himself as "the fat man from Batman".
 During guest appearances on The Tonight Show Starring Johnny Carson, he frequently recited his poetry.
 The most popular of his poems was "Fat Man's Prayer", a work often erroneously attributed to Dom DeLuise or Jackie Gleason.
 It included many widely quoted couplets such as:

 Later career

 In the late 1970s and in 1980, Buono played the millionaire father of the memory-impaired Reverend Jim Ignatowski on Taxi.
-Buono died before the end of the series.
+Christopher Lloyd, the actor portraying his son, was the same age as Buono, who died before the end of the series.
 One episode was made where Jim learns to cope with his father's death.

-In 1980, Buono appeared in the television movie Murder Can Hurt You as Chief Ironbottom, a parody of the title character from Ironside.
+In 1980, Buono appeared in the television film Murder Can Hurt You as Chief Ironbottom, a parody of the title character from Ironside.
 His later roles were more of pompous intellectuals and shady con men, although he also played straight roles.
 In the miniseries Backstairs at the White House (1979), he portrayed President William Howard Taft.
-Buono also appeared on 4 different episodes of the ABC series Vega$ with Robert Urich, playing a sage and yet also street wise Las Vegas casino high roller, named 'Diamond Jim'.
+Buono also appeared on 4 different episodes of the ABC series Vega$ with Robert Urich, playing a sage and yet also street-wise Las Vegas casino high roller named 'Diamond Jim'.

 Death

-Buono was found dead at his home in Apple Valley, California on New Year's Day 1982; he died of a heart attack.
+Buono died of a heart attack at his home in Apple Valley, California on New Year's Day 1982.

 He is entombed with his mother, Myrtle, in Greenwood Memorial Park in San Diego, but his name is not inscribed on the crypt.

 Personal life

+Buono attended the University of San Diego.

 Buono liked to read and write, and one of his main interests was Shakespeare.
 "The more you study him," he said, "the greater he grows."
 He was also highly regarded as a gourmet chef.

-He attended the University of San Diego.

-In regard to relationships (and the implicit questioning of his sexuality), Buono is quoted as saying, "I've heard or read about actors being asked the immortal question, 'Why have you never married?'
+In regard to his relationships and the implicit questioning of his sexuality, Buono is quoted as saying, "I've heard or read about actors being asked the immortal question, 'Why have you never married?'
 They answer with the immortal excuse, 'I just haven't found the right girl.'
 Because I'm on the hefty side, no one's asked me yet.
 If they do, that's the answer I'll give.
 After all, if it was good enough for Monty Clift or Sal Mineo..."
-Buono was closeted, like most gay actors at the time, but lived with boyfriends, and referred to himself as a "conscientious objector" in the "morality revolution" of the 1960s.
+Like most gay actors at the time, Buono was closeted but lived with boyfriends.
+He referred to himself as a "conscientious objector" in the "morality revolution" of the 1960s.